nick-prater/newstead-pre-school/content/policies/disciplinary.md

 1. Any employee who feels they have been disciplined unfairly may appeal to the person named in the disciplinary letter.
 All appeals must be submitted in writing, within 7 working days of the date of the disciplinary meeting letter, clearly setting out the grounds for appeal.

-2. Normally an appeal meeting will be arranged with the employee, together with the line manager of the manager who issued the disciplinary penalty, within 15 working days of the employee.s request.
+2. Normally an appeal meeting will be arranged with the employee, together with the line manager of the manager who issued the disciplinary penalty, within 15 working days of the employee's request.

 3. A letter detailing the outcome of the appeal should be issued within 10 working days of the appeal meeting.